Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 ## Lab scenario

-In this lab you'll be implementing the Microsoft Purview extension for Google Chrome in a controlled lab environment.
+In this lab you'll be implementing the Microsoft Purview extension for Google Chrome in a controlled lab environment to secure the data from uploading in chrome browser.
+The primary objective is to fortify the data security measures, particularly by safeguarding against the uploading of data from unauthorized or unapproved browsers.
-To enhance data discovery and classification capabilities.

 ## Lab objectives